Low Carb Lifestyle

 Low-Carb Lifestyle – A Radical Approach to Eating

-It’s been said so many times, diets don’t work.
+It’s been said so many times, that diets don’t work.
 A radical approach to eating for one with Type II Diabetes is to decrease their carbohydrate intake.
 I don’t call it a diet, so much as the low-carb lifestyle.

 In the fall of 2016, I saw my doctor for my quarterly check-up for Type II Diabetes.
 My blood glucose numbers were out of range – again.
 My doctor mentioned ‘insulin’ – again!
 Not something I want to consider because I can barely prick my fingers to check my blood glucose levels!
 Short of increased medications, the only other way to control Type II Diabetes is through lifestyle changes – exercise and dietary changes.